 Sunday, March 02, 2014

-First, keep in mind that having acne or other types of breakouts. can be continue as adult Just because you're no longer a teenager doesn't mean you won't break out.
+First, keep in mind that having acne or other types of breakouts. can be continued as an adult Just because you're no longer a teenager doesn't mean you won't break out.
 The flow of hormones can bring on breakouts during adulthood just as the surge of hormones triggers teenage acne.

 Many companies sell acne treatments that are loaded with extremely irritating and drying ingredients, and even prescriptions that can only make your skin worse.

 Many people with acne and dry skin expect anything new they use, whether it's a single product or a complete routine, to solve their skin's problems in a matter of days.
 In most cases, that won't happen.
 Incremental improvement is the norm, and if you're using a routine that consists of well-formulated, non-irritating products, you can expect to see an improvement in your skin after a few weeks of consistent daily use, and consistency is important.
 Giving up too soon will just lead you back to spending more money as you grasp to find something else that works instantly.
 Bottom line: Be patient and, assuming your routine isn't making your skin worse, stick with it!

 Not everyone needs a traditional moisturizing cream or thick lotion especially if struggling with acne.
 Clearly, that's not the best for acne-prone, oily skin, even if dryness is also a concern!

 What to do?
 Every skin type needs a generous amount of antioxidants, skin-repairing ingredients, and anti-redness/anti-inflammatory ingredients.
 Without these fundamental substances, your skin will take longer to heal and will be more vulnerable to irritation, redness from breakouts, and sun damage.
 (You don't want to get wrinkles or browns spots just because you have acne.)
 Solving one problem that creates another isn't the answer.